MA Arts Management and Heritage Studies

 - Creative Work 30 credits

 Learning and teaching

-This programme is still relatively new, and it’s designed to equip you to fill a gap in the current market and become a cultural leader of the future.
+This degree is designed to equip you to fill a gap in the current market and become a cultural leader of the future.
 We encourage you to build up a portfolio of project work to help with future job applications, and you have opportunities to gain practical work experience.

-As well as the in-depth subject knowledge you’ll gain, you’ll improve your skills in research, analysis, communication and critical and cultural awareness.
-You’ll also benefit from the contacts gained through work with partner organisations and the Centre for Critical Studies in Museums, Galleries and Heritage.
+As well as the in-depth subject knowledge you will gain, you will improve your skills in research, analysis, communication and critical and cultural awareness.
+You will also benefit from the contacts gained through work with partner organisations and the Centre for Critical Studies in Museums, Galleries and Heritage.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.